 9th West Virginia International Piano Competition and Festival

 The School of Music at West Virginia University invites talented classical and jazz pianists to join the 2019 West Virginia International Piano Competition and Festival.
 Contestants will compete for more than $10,000 in prize awards; top winners will also receive concert engagements for 2019-2020.
 This exciting event features classical and jazz piano competitions, lessons with WVU piano faculty artists, and a guest-artist recital and master classes presented by internationally renowned competition adjudicators.
 Featured classical judges this year are Yong-Hi Moon, Jose Ramon Mendez, and Sean Chen.
+All Festival events, including competitions, are free and open to the public.

 The West Virginia International Piano Competition and Festival welcomes pianists of all nationalities.